Measurement of $\Lambda$ Polarization in the $\pi^{-}p \to K^{0} \Lambda$ Reaction at $p_{\pi^{-}}=1.33$ GeV/$c$ toward a New $\Lambda p$ Scattering Experiment: Analysis 2 : Identification of the decay

 \section{\bf Analysis \rom{2}: Identification of the $\Ldecay$ decay}

+\wip{This section explains the second component of the $P_{\Lam}$ analysis, $\Ldecay$ decay identification.
+To correctly determine the cut conditions for the $\Ldecay$ decay identification, we simulated the $\PiKL$ reactions, normalized to the actual yield, followed by the $\Ldecay$ decays without the main background (i.e., multiple $\pi$ production).
+This simulation satisfied the following features; (1) all components of CATCH and KURAMA spectrometers were installed, (2) the measured energy resolution was applied to CFT and BGO, (3) the electromagnetic and hadronic processes were included as physics processes, and (4) The $\PiKL$ reaction was generated according to the angular distribution of previous experimental data \cite{Baker-1978}.
+Again, it is reasonable that only the $\Lam$ production reaction (i.e., the $\PiKL$ reaction followed by the $\Ldecay$ decay) was simulated, as the aim of this simulation is only to study the cut condition for $\Lam$ event selection.}

-The $\Ldecay$ decay must be identified \fix{to measure} the $\Lam$ polarization ($P_{\Lam}$) \fix{from} the emission angle distribution of the decay proton ($\costp$) detected \fixxx{using} CATCH. \fix{The kinetic energy of the decay $\pM$ cannot be measured \fixxx{because the} BGO thickness is insufficient, as mentioned in the \fixxx{explanation of} $\Kz$ momentum reconstruction, \fixxx{whereas} that of the decay proton can be.
-Therefore, the $\pM$ momentum magnitude was determined \fixxx{such} that the invariant mass of the proton and $\pM$ becomes $\Lam$ mass using the momentum vector of the decay proton and the direction of $\pM$ momentum.} \fixxx{Subsequently}, the $\Lam$ momentum was obtained by summing the momentum vectors of the decay proton and $\pM$.
+The kinetic energy of the decay $\pM$ cannot be measured because the BGO thickness is insufficient, as mentioned in the explanation of $\Kz$ momentum reconstruction, whereas that of the decay proton can be.
+Therefore, the $\pM$ momentum magnitude was determined such that the invariant mass of the proton and $\pM$ becomes $\Lam$ mass using the momentum vector of the decay proton and the direction of $\pM$ momentum.
+Subsequently, the $\Lam$ momentum was obtained by summing the momentum vectors of the decay proton and $\pM$.

 The $\Ldecay$ decays were identified by checking the kinematic consistency for magnitude and \fix{direction} of the $\Lam$ momentum vectors \fix{constructed from two independent analyses, that is,} the production ($\PiKL$) and decay ($\Ldecay$) analyses.
 The \fix{angular difference ($\dtheta$)} of the \fix{same} momentum vectors obtained \fixxx{using} these different analyses was used as the valuation index. \fix{$\dtheta$ is calculated as}